-- Pursuant to s.153(1)(b) of the Planning and Development Act 2005, all subdivision of land that creates three or more lots must be subject to a condition requiring that the owner of the land provide 10% of the site area; or make a payment equal to 10% of the value of that land to the local government, in lieu of providing public open space. - b Sub-clause 'a' applies to all subdivision types including strata, survey strata, freehold, and community title.
+- Pursuant to s.153(1)(b) of the Planning and Development Act 2005, all subdivision of land that creates three or more lots must be subject to a condition requiring that the owner of the land make a payment equal to 10% of the value of that land to the local government, in lieu of providing public open space. - b Sub-clause 'a' applies to all subdivision types including strata, survey strata, freehold, and community title.
 If a portion of land is subject to multiple eligible subdivisions, that portion of land will only be required to contribute once.